mauriciotogneri/jan/README.md

 <img align="right" src="http://i.imgur.com/Q4fvRk0.png">

 **Jan** is a purely functional programming language.
-It is named after **Jan Łukasiewicz**, a Polish logician and philosopher creator of the **Polish notation**, also known as **Prefix notation**, which is a form of notation for logic, arithmetic, and algebra.
+It is named after **Jan Łukasiewicz**, a Polish logician and philosopher creator of the **Polish notation**, also known as **Prefix notation**, which is a form of notation for logic, arithmetic and algebra.
 The distinguishing feature of this notation is that it places operators to the left of their operands.
 Given that the arity of the operators and functions in the language is fixed, the result is a syntax lacking parentheses or other brackets that can still be parsed without ambiguity.
 Although **Jan** is a general purpose language, it is intended as a language to learn.

 ## Characteristics